How to Sell a House By Owner in Kansas

 To get a firsthand perspective on selling homes in Kansas, we spoke with four top-performing Kansas real estate agents:

-• Christy Friesen in Wichita, who has nearly 20 years of experience and works with over 65% more single-family homes than the average agent in her market.
+• Christy Friesen in Wichita, who has 20 years of experience and works with over 65% more single-family homes than the average agent in her market.

 • Justin Chandler, who is also based in Wichita and works with 73% more single-family homes than the average agent in his area.